annad2694/sep10-freedom-project/prep/plan.md

 How will you introduce your project in a captivating way?

 Think of your favorite movie or tv show.
 Does it have a lot of superheros in it?
 Is there a lot of gore?
 Is it a crazy action scene where there looks like  a million angles are being taken?
 This is all part of Movie Production, and unfortunately, most of it is not real.
 It is a concept behind the scenes.

-Product
+(Next part: now if you've seen the behind-the-scenes of any movie.. ) Product
 How will you show off what you made?